stealjs/steal/docs/pages/project-exporting.md

 @page StealJS.project-exporting Project Exporting
 @parent StealJS.guides 2

-Learn how to use StealJS to export your project into commonly used formats and platforms.
+StealJS can export your project into commonly used formats and platforms.

 Steal and steal-tools can be used to create a distributable that can be used in almost any situation: